 - Uneven Pavers

 Cost More Than Concrete– Compared to concrete and other patio options; pavers will cost more.
 It is labor-intensive to install them, and it takes experience to get them placed correctly.

 Take Longer to Install– The installation of pavers will typically take longer than concrete.
 Depending on the size of the project, installing pavers can take as long as five days to complete.

 Weeds– Pavers are individual pieces that are put together like a giant puzzle, and sand is used to fill the joints.
 Pavers are notorious for growing weeds and other foliage between the cracks.
 Often, you must contend with this problem every spring and summer.

 Uneven Pavers– If the pavers are not properly installed or if there are changes in the soil, pavers can become uneven and pose a hazard.

 The Bottom Line

 The bottom line is that concrete and pavers are both excellent choices when you are in the market for a patio.
 Beauty is in the eye of the beholder, so it is up to you to decide which looks better for your project.
 Both concrete and pavers have their share of advantages and disadvantages.
-And even if stamped concrete and pavers are similar in cost, this will certainly vary from project to project.
 If you have questions, we are more than happy to give you honest and unbiased answers as our concern is to ensure you are getting what you really want.
 Feel free to call us or fill out our estimate form.